Arm Liposuction: Can Get Rid of Arm Fats with this Surgery?

 These two techniques are done under local anesthesia and have similar procedures and complications.
 In these methods, the surgeon makes small cuts in the arm and inserts the cannula and laser or ultrasound probe into the fat tissue simultaneously.
 The probe melts the fat pockets, and the cannula sucks out the fat cells at the same time.
 The advantage of laser-assisted liposuction is that the laser energy firms the skin, while in other methods, the skin gets firmer on its own after a couple of months.

 In all the techniques mentioned above, the incisions are delicately sutured after removing the cannula, and the arm is wrapped in bandages.
-Also, these procedures take one to two hours, and you can return home on the same day.
+Also, arm fat removal procedures take one to two hours, and you can return home on the same day.

 Arm Liposuction Recovery